Chalarangelo/jsiqle/README.md

 ### Serializing data

 Records and record sets can be serialized to regular objects, arrays or JSON.
-Calling `JSON.stringify()` will suffice in most cases, as all records and record sets have appropriate methods to handle serialization.
+Calling `JSON.stringify()` will suffice in most cases, as all records and record sets have appropriate properties to handle serialization.
 Apart from that, `Record.prototype.toObject()` can be called for individual records to convert them into regular objects.

-Additionally, record sets implement the following serialization methods:
+Additionally, record sets implement the following serialization properties:

 - `RecordSet.prototype.toArray()`: Returns an array of records contained in the record set.
 - `RecordSet.prototype.toFlatArray()`: Returns an array of objects representing the records contained in the record set.